 Yeah, I think that is a very good question.
-In this instance, the Einstein functionality, it cannot tell which data is donors and which are program constituents.
+In this instance, the Einstein functionality, it cannot tell which data is donors and which are program supporters.
 So depending on what you’re trying to do, it would get confused.
 I don’t know what the future is for that.
 One of the things you may have noticed I did not suggest is that you can use this kind of Prediction Builder for the donors.
 Well, what this example is, so yeah.

 I think that is a problem because it doesn’t … Well in this particular case, we’ve categorized our donors.
 We have a separate field for donors.
 And so, as long as you can restrict it in that way, you should be okay.
 Does that make sense?
-So if we look here on the screen, it’s got constituent.
-Now, in your case, your constituents are both donors and program participants.
+So if we look here on the screen, it’s got supporter.
+Now, in your case, your supporters are both donors and program participants.
 If you can restrict that, then you can address that issue.
 I hope that was clear.

 Okay, great.
 Thank you.
 Okay, we have another question around the distinctions between fundraising metrics and impact measurements.
 So any insight you can provide there?